 - Membership in the bar of any state or the District of Columbia

-- Two (2) years of legal or regulatory experience in one or more of the following areas of law: litigation, transactional, contract, real estate, construction, land use, environmental, administrative, or federal or state public law
+- Two (2) years of legal or regulatory experience in one or more of the following areas of law: litigation, transactional, contract, real estate, construction, land use, labor & employment, environmental, administrative, or federal or state public law

 - Strong academic credentials and excellent writing, oral communication, cross-functional collaboration, and organizational skills are essential.